 Check the side of your air filter which faces into your HVAC return vent.
 After a while, it should become an unpleasant shade of gray with the dust and dirt that has become trapped in it.
 If it appears dirty, replace your filter with a new one, making sure to install your new filter exactly the same way your previous one came out.

 You should check your air filter every month to make sure it’s in good condition.
 Generally, an air filter will need to be replaced every three months or so, but heavier use or busier houses will all need more frequent replacements.

 Another bit of important HVAC maintenance may involve a little bit of yardwork.
 That’s because your outdoor unit needs to have a radius of at least three feet all the way around it for optimal airflow and functionality.
 Your outdoor unit has an important job: dispel the heat that it has absorbed from inside your house into the atmosphere outside, and it can only do that as long as the greatest amount of air can be pulled over your condenser coil.

 Be sure any and all grass around your outdoor unit is regularly mowed and trimmed to stay short and clear of the high amount of airflow around your outdoor unit.
 Likewise, trim away all hedges or bushes, prune flowers, and sweep away any dust or dirt off any concrete that may be around it.
 This will help keep debris from getting into the cooling fans, causing damage, or from getting stuck to your cooling fins.

 You should also have your HVAC system professionally maintained once a year by a Portland heating and cooling maintenance expert.
-Call Roth Heating & Cooling, Plumbing & Electrical at (503) 994-9924 today to request a service estimate.
+Call Roth Heating & Cooling, Plumbing, Electrical, Drain Services at (503) 994-9924 today to request a service estimate.